Depth-Based Local Center Clustering: A Framework for Handling Different Clustering Scenarios: Exploring Parameter Selection

 then $\vecg_i$ and $\vecg_j$ will merge.
 The value in \eqref{eq:stm} is referred to as the \emph{grouping critical point} for $\vecg_i$ and $\vecg_j$.
 Observing how grouping results evolve as $\delta$ decreases from $\delta_0$ reveals the hierarchical clustering structure.

 We use a toy example to illustrate the process, shown in Figure \ref{fig:tegrouping}.
 Each square matrix is referred as a ``grouping matrix''.
 The order of the matrix denotes the number of groups, and its entries identify the grouping critical points among these groups for a given $\delta$ value.
-In each step, the grouping matrix obtained from the previous one by merging columns and rows that contain the largest non-trivial (not $0$ or $1$) value.
+In each step, the grouping matrix is obtained from the previous one by merging columns and rows that contain the largest non-trivial (not $0$ or $1$) value.
 The merging process retains the larger of the values in the corresponding entries of the columns and rows.
 Eventually, we are left with completely disjoint groups, represented by the identity matrix as the grouping matrix.

 The process of grouping generates two key lists: one for the number of groups and another for the corresponding threshold values.
 More precisely, in the toy example, the potential numbers of groups are $6$, $4$, $3$, and $2$, with the $\delta$ values ranging between the intervals $[0.6, \delta_U)$, $[0.5, 0.6)$, $[0.4, 0.5)$, and $[0, 0.4)$ at each stage.
-The hierarchical structure ensures that if the number of clusters is known or can be estimated using any methods (refer to \cite{xu2016reviews} for estimation techniques), a suitable $\delta$ can be directly determined from the relationship between the lists $\boldsymbol{G}$ and $\boldsymbol{\delta}$.
+The hierarchical structure ensures that if the number of clusters is known or can be estimated using any methods, a suitable $\delta$ can be directly determined from the relationship between the lists $\boldsymbol{G}$ and $\boldsymbol{\delta}$.